autistic-symposium/ethernaut-foundry-framework-solutions-sol/test/06/README.md

 <br>

 * from a previous challenge, we know that fallback functions are like a "catch all" in a contract, so it's pretty easy to access them.
-    - in addition, in this particular case, `delegatecall()` takes `msg.data` as input (i.e., whatever data we pass when we trigger the fallback). it's pretty much an `exec`: we can pass function calls through it.
+    - in this particular case, `delegatecall()` takes `msg.data` as input (*i.e.*, whatever data we pass when we trigger the fallback). it's pretty much an `exec` as we can pass function calls through it.

 <br>

-* the last information we need is to learn how `deletecall()` passes arguments. the function signatures are encoded by computing Keccak-246 and keeping the first 4 bytes (these bytes are the function selector in the EVM).
+* the last information we need is to learn how `deletecall()` passes arguments.
+  - the function signatures are encoded by computing Keccak-246 and keeping the first 4 bytes (these bytes are the function selector in the EVM).

 <br>